backmarket-oss/dac7/README.md

 checks:

-1. The `version` attribute of the `<dpi:DPI_OECD>` element is mandatory, and its value must be `1.0`, even in the version v1.1 of the DGFiP schema
+1. The `version` attribute of the `<dpi:DPI_OECD>` element is mandatory, and its value must be `1.0`, even in the version v1.6 of the DGFiP schema
 1. The value in a `<dpi:MessageRefId>` element must have between 1 and 88 characters and contain the SIREN of the platform
 1. The value in a `<ConsQn>`, `<NumbQn>`, `<FeesQn>`, or `<TaxesQn>` element must be greater or equal to zero
 1. The value in a `<dpi:ResCountryCode>` element must be a country covered by DAC7, i.e. within the EU
+1. The `nexus` field of a platform operator is always required

 Those schemas are adapted from the schemas included in the DGFiP specification documents ([_Cahier des charges DPI-DAC7_][dgfip-cdc]), which are published under the